 firmly retained, all this is judged in the soul without violence or noise.
 Nothing of all this can accord with the things I have spoken of: only let us be sure that God will honour personal faith wherever He finds it.
 Let us thus have hearts large, ready to own God wherever He works; but let us not be deceived by appearances.
 Neither one nor other of these systems can be the bride of Christ, nor the habitation of the Spirit of which the word speaks; nor can they act simply according to the word.

 Now, dear brethren, *God shakes everything* except the kingdom which cannot be shaken.
 He will remove everything save that.
 Why build that which His coming will destroy?
 Let us keep ourselves firmly in the word of His patience.
-He did not possess, He possesses not yet, the fruit of the travail of His soul: all which is not that will perish*;* let us attach ourselves to that which will not perish.
+He did not possess, He possesses not yet, the fruit of the travail of His soul: all which is not that will perish; let us attach ourselves to that which will not perish.
 Every other thing will distract us.
 Impossible for me to enjoy fully the coming of Jesus as a promise, if I am seeking to build the things which His coming will destroy.
 His Church will be taken up to Him.
 His Spirit will be for ever its power.
 His word abides for ever.
 Let us abide by it.
-Neither will our labour be lost (@1 Corinthians 15:30 - 32), nor the work of faith, although this word be, no doubt, the word of His patience.
+Neither will our labour be lost (@1 Corinthians 15: 30-32), nor the work of faith, although this word be, no doubt, the word of His patience.

 {79}